Vilnius Airport: Terminal

+The original terminal was built in 1934–1936 to a design by Józefa Mrówkowa-Ochmańska; Stanisław Połujan was the construction manager.
+The three-story building was designed in modernist style, and had a restaurant with a terrace, a hotel for passengers, a newspaper kiosk, a customs post, a police station and a post office.
+The building was criticized for its overly luxurious interior design and size, which was unsuitable for the small, nascent civilian air traffic in Vilnius.

-The construction of the airport building started in 1949 and completed in 1954.
+The construction of the current airport building started in 1949 and completed in 1954.
 It features a standard 1950s Soviet airport terminal design, originally intended for an airport with up to 20 aircraft movements per day.
 On the outside, it is decorated with sculptures of soldiers, workers and aviators, while inside walls and ceilings feature wreaths, bay leaves and stars, and until the early 1990s, the Soviet hammer and sickle, typical decor for Soviet public buildings of early post-war years.

 A new departure terminal, connected with the old building, was built in 1993.
 Since then, the old building has been used as the arrival terminal only.

 In November 2007, the new 1,000 m2 terminal building was opened for operations which improved the capacity and facilities of the airport and complies with the requirements of the Schengen agreement.
 The passenger throughput of the terminal increased, passenger service quality was improved and more stringent aviation security measures were implemented.
 The new area of the renovated passenger terminal now reaches 3,462 m2.
 It is equipped with 6 passenger boarding bridges, modern passenger check-in equipment, new travel value and duty-free shops were opened as well as business lounge and VIP Lounge.